Lasn/Reinforcement_Learning_Cart_Pole/README.md

 ## Files

 - `CartPoleGame.py`: Contains the implementation of the first version of the CartPole simulation.
-- `CartPoleGameV2.py`: Contains the implementation of the second version of the CartPole simulation with additional features.
+- `CartPoleGameV2.py`: Contains the implementation of the second version of the CartPole simulation with a features where you click the screen and the cart moves to that position.
 - `QN.py`: Implements the DQN agent for the first version of the CartPole simulation.
 - `QNV2.py`: Implements the DQN agent for the second version of the CartPole simulation.
 - `testV1.py`: Script to test the DQN agent on the first version of the CartPole simulation.